talarsen/JavaScriptJournalAndProjects/README.md

 [forEach method program: loops through an array and adds 100 to any number in the array that is divisible by 3](forEach.js)

+[using a nested For loop to access a nested array] (nestedArray.js)